mjburgess/concepts/README.md

-# data insight concepts & case studies
+# Data Insight Concepts & Case Studies

 material for support of the course above, available from Tue 1st June 2021 until morning of following Friday.